Make Your Next Trip Extraordinary

 Tipping Tip

-Most restaurants still don’t have a place to add a tip to the final bill if you pay with a credit card, so always have cash with you.
+Though many restaurants now allow you to add a tip to the final bill if you pay with a credit card, not all do, so always have cash with you.
 In a nice restaurant, tip 10%; for small charges in taxis and cafés, round up to the next euro.

 Reviews